top of page

 How are we doing it?

-We are running a series of walks that coincide with Sunshine Coast Council's Wildflower Festival, with our guided walks continuing into November as wildflowers often flower later on Bribie.
+We are running a series of walks that coincide with the Sunshine Coast Council's Wildflower Festival, with our walks continuing into November as wildflowers often flower a bit later on Bribie Island.

 How can you help?